rote1400/ImageGeneratorAI/README.md

 # ImageGeneratorAI
-## Website with AI-based API for image generation using HTML, CSS and JavaScript
+## Responsive website using OpenAI API for AI-based image generation
+## HTML, CSS and vanilla JavaScript